 Highlights: PennsylvaniaIn 2013, the American Lung Association in Pennsylvania continued its tobacco prevention and cessation advocacy efforts in the Commonwealth.

 Emphasis this past year was placed on funding for Pennsylvania's tobacco prevention and cessation program.
-Gov. Tom Corbett's Administration designated $14.2 million for tobacco control in the fiscal year 2013 budget which is slightly higher than the amount allocated in fiscal year 2012.
-This is considered a major victory since many other public health programs received no funding or damaging cuts.
+Gov. Tom Corbett's Administration designated $14.2 million for tobacco control in the fiscal year 2014 budget which is the same amount allocated in 2013.
+This is considered a victory since many other public health programs received no funding or drastic decreases.

-The money received annually from the Master Settlement Agreement was originally dedicated to be used for uncompensated healthcare, tobacco cessation and prevention, research and healthcare assistance.
-While 12 percent of the funds coming into Pennsylvania are dedicated to tobacco prevention and cessation in the law, lawmakers have routinely decreased this amount as a result of temporary fiscal code changes.
+All of the money from the Master Settlement Agreement was originally dedicated to be used for uncompensated healthcare, tobacco cessation and prevention, research and healthcare assistance.
+While 12 percent of the funds coming into Pennsylvania were dedicated to tobacco prevention and cessation in the law, lawmakers have routinely decreased this amount as a result of temporary fiscal code changes.
 The Lung Association continues to advocate for raising this amount to the level recommended by the Centers for Disease Control and Prevention.

 Pennsylvania's clean indoor air law eliminates smoking in many public places and workplaces, including most restaurants, but it has a number of exemptions, including for casinos and some bars.
-A bill to remove all the exemptions was filed in both the state House of Representatives and Senate in 2012, but was not released from committee.
+A bill to remove all the exemptions was filed in both the state House of Representatives and Senate in 2013, but neither was heard or released from committee.
 The Lung Association will continue to work on cleaning up the current law to protect all workers in Pennsylvania from secondhand smoke.